vincemann/spring-rapid/README.md

 Along with the Crud Module (Core) come many other modules building upon the core module, that can be plugged in when needed.

 This project is inspired by [**Spring-Lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
-The packages, whose names start with 'lemon', are copied from spring-lemon, modified and integated to work together with rapid modules.
+The packages, whose names start with 'lemon', are copied from spring-lemon, modified and integrated to work together with rapid modules.

 # Features